-5. Payment for Paralegals, Law Students, and Interns
+V. Payment for Paralegals, Law Students, and Interns

-5.1 Rate of Compensation.
-When the use of paralegals or law students is reasonably required, the time incurred by such individuals may be claimed at a rate that is not higher than the rate customarily charged by the law firm for their services, not to exceed \$50.
-See Guide to Judiciary Policy, § 320.70.50(a).

-5.2 Unpaid Law Students and Interns.
-Counsel may not submit claims for time incurred by law students or interns who are otherwise performing services without compensation.

-5.3 CJA Form 21.
-The use of paralegal and law-student services must be claimed on a CJA Form 21.
+- A. Rate of Compensation.
+When the use of paralegals or law students is reasonably required, the time incurred by such individuals may be claimed at a rate that is not higher than the rate customarily charged by the law firm for their services, not to exceed the presumptive rates.
+See Guide to Judiciary Policy, § 320.70.50(a) and Exhibit A of these Guidelines. - B. Paralegals and Law Students.
+Paralegals and law students are considered "outside services" subject to the \$800 limit, even when the paralegal or law student is employed by CJA counsel.
+See Guide to Judiciary Policy, § 230.70.10. - C. Unpaid Law Students and Interns.
+Counsel may not submit claims for time incurred by law students or interns who are otherwise performing services without compensation. - D. CJA Form 21.
+The use of paralegal and law-student services must be claimed on a CJA Form 21 and submitted within 10 days of receipt of an invoice by the attorney.

-6. Payment for Computer Systems/Support
+VI.
+Payment for Computer Systems/Support

-6.1 Advance Authorization Required.
-Before seeking court approval for any computer hardware or software with a cost exceeding \$800, or for the utilization of computer systems or automation litigation support personnel or experts with an expected combined cost exceeding \$10,000, counsel must consult with the Office of Defender Services (ODS) (510-367-3500) for guidance and inform the court in writing of the ODS's advice and recommendation concerning counsel's proposed expenditure.
-See Guide to Judiciary Policy, § 320.70.40(a)(2).

-6.2 Return of Equipment.
+- A. Advance Authorization Required.
+Before seeking court approval for any computer hardware or software with a cost exceeding \$900, or for the utilization of computer systems or automated litigation support personnel or experts with an expected combined cost exceeding \$10,000, counsel must consult with the Defender Services Office (DSO) (510-367-3500) for guidance and inform the court in writing of the DSO's advice and recommendation concerning counsel's proposed expenditure.
+See Guide to Judiciary Policy, § 320.70.40(a)(2). - B. Return of Equipment.
 Upon completion of the case, any computer hardware or software acquired with CJA funds remains the property of the United States and must be returned in good condition to a federal defender organization or office designated by ODS.
 See Guide to Judiciary Policy, § 320.70.40(b)(5).